 MA-MFT: Master of Arts in Marriage and Family Therapy

-Leading to Licensure as a Marriage and Family Therapist in Texas
+Leading to Licensure as a Marriage and Family Therapist

 The Master of Arts in Marriage and Family Therapy (MA-MFT) program is designed to provide graduate coursework to those seeking to work with couples and families as a licensed marriage and family therapist.
-The program emphasizes the development of research supported counseling skills while encouraging students to reflect on their personal values, and to grow in maturity.
+The program emphasizes the development of research-supported counseling skills, while encouraging students to reflect on their personal values, and to grow in maturity.
 There will be classes offered online, but there are required on-campus classes due to state mandates.

 *Additional Application Requirements*